Akord-com/recipes/api-keys-with-public-vault/README.md

 # API keys with public vaults
-On server side the simplest way of using Akord API is AKord-js with API Key authentication.
+On server side the simplest way of using Akord API is Akord-js + API Key.

 API key can be generated / rotated using Akord app:
-Settings -> Developers
+Settings -> Developers∂

 API key can be then used with Akord-Js: